tpierrain/NFluent/CONTRIBUTING.md

 You should **never** work on a clone of master, and you should **never** send a pull request from master - always from a branch.
 The reasons for this are detailed below.

 ## Prerequisite
 - As of May 2017, we use **Visual Studio 2017 Community Edition**.
-We strongly advise you do the same
+We strongly advise you do the same.
 - You need to have support for **T4 templates**.
-You need to install 'Visual Studio Add-In development' pack with the VS 2017 installer.
+You need to install **'Visual Studio Add-In development'** pack with the VS 2017 installer.
 - You need the **NUnit3 adapter** in order to run tests from the IDE, or R#.
-- We recommand having *R#* and *NCrunch* installed, but those are not prerequisites.
+- We recommend having *R#* and *NCrunch* installed, but those are not prerequisites.
-- We recommand having *Python 2.x* installed, as it is needed for CodeCov toolset that is used by the build script.
+- The build script depends on *Python 2.x* (https://www.python.org/downloads/).
+But only NFluent team members needs it as it is used for publishing coverage data to CodeCov.io

 ## Solution organization
  - As a general rule, we are happy with the current project organization.
 Thanks for keeping it as is, or raise an issue if you see a compelling reason for change.